Last updated 03/27/2022

 Site at which the health care provider is located while providing health care services or consultations by means of telehealth, which can include the provider’s home.

 MHCP covers medically necessary services and consultations delivered by a health care provider through telehealth.
 A health care provider means a health care professional who is licensed or registered by the state to perform health care services within the provider’s scope of practice according to state law.
-A provider must self-attest that they meet all the conditions of the MHCP telehealth policy by completing and submitting the Telehealth Provider Assurance Statement to be eligible for reimbursement.

-SOURCE: MN Dept. of Human Services, Telehealth Services Manual, Mar.
-11, 2022.
-(Accessed Mar.
-2022).
+SOURCE: MN Dept. of Human Services, Telehealth Services Manual, Jun.
+2, 2023.
+(Accessed Jun.
+2024).

 Providers must self-attest that they meet all of the conditions of the MHCP telehealth policy by completing and submitting the Telehealth Provider Assurance Statement (DHS-6806) (PDF) to be eligible for reimbursement.
 The following provider types are eligible to provide telehealth services: